Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/ReadSymbolsFromMobileStyle/README.md

 ## Additional information

 While each of these symbols can be created from scratch, a more convenient workflow is to author them using ArcGIS Pro and store them in a mobile style file (.stylx).
-ArcGIS Runtime can read symbols from a mobile style, and you can modify and combine them as needed in your app.
+The ArcGIS Maps SDK for Qt can read symbols from a mobile style, and you can modify and combine them as needed in your app.

 ## Tags